sharonGT/jhuHtmlCssJsMod4/README.md

 Instructor : Yaakov Chaikin

 Lessons brief: Include functionality to a website for fun.
-In this module, we concentrate on learning the fundamentals of the Javascript language.
-Be empowered by the Javascript language features, not confused by them.
+In this module, the fundamentals of the Javascript language are taught.
+One is  empowered by the Javascript language features, not confused by them.
 Just about everything is covered - from common language constructs and Javascript types to objects, functions, arrays, closures, and scope isolation.

 Number of lessons: 12
 Number of practice quiz: 9